torognes/vsearch/man/commands/fragments/option_relabel_keep.md

 `--relabel_keep`
-: Preserve old sequence identifiers by including them in the new headers, after a space.
+: Retain old sequence identifiers by including them at the end of the new headers, after a space.